Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

 When they are finished eating snack, they put up their dishes and get their shoes on.
 Then they have free play until their parents come.
 The first child leaves around 3:15 and then kids leave throughout the afternoon until 5:00 when my last family leaves.
 It’s a long day in the life of in-home daycare.

-I have one after-school child that comes on the bus around 3:45 so we watch for him and he eats snack when he gets here.
+I have one after-school child who comes on the bus around 3:45 so we watch for him and he eats snack when he gets here.
 During this time I sit with the kids while they play with the special toy they have that day, look at books which a lot of times they ask me to read to them, sing songs, makeup games, and whatever else the kids think of.

-Usually, I have diapers to change or kids to help in the bathroom besides watching for parents to come.
+Usually, I have diapers to change or kids to help in the bathroom, besides watching for parents to come.

 After school, my school-ager and I usually come up with something fun to do the little kids want to do it with us.
 We might get out some puzzles, make paper airplanes, draw a picture, or play a game.
 The kids are never short on ideas.

-Usually around 4:30 I start dinner and a load of laundry while everyone is engaged in what they are doing.
+Usually, around 4:30, I start dinner and a load of laundry while everyone is engaged in what they are doing.
 I might get all the vegetables cut up or have something roasting in the oven.

-Sometimes I don’t get much done before everyone is gone, but that’s part of this job, not everything will go as planned.
+Sometimes I don’t get much done before everyone is gone, but that’s part of this job; not everything will go as planned.
 Some days it does more than others.
 To me, staying busy keeps me from getting bored, so I like that no two days are the same.

 After all the kids leave, my husband and I eat dinner and talk about our day.
 After dinner, my husband usually cleans up the dinner dishes and sweeps the floor.
 He is a big help!